AlessDea/SOAproject/src/report.md

 > N.B.
 > Having an rcu list is not so bad, because of caching.
-In fact when an operation is performed on the device, we get the buffer-head of the target block so thath it is in cache.
+In fact when an operation is performed on the device, we get the buffer-head of the target block so that it is in cache.
 Performing all the rcu operations
 > on the device would mean that all the blocks has to be moved in cache.
 >
 > The 'problem' is that using the rcu list means that the metadata part in each block is useless.